 Do you know the most effective way to grow your business?
 It's not a website.
 It's not a bank loan.
 It's not a degree in business management.
 It's networking.
 Networking helps you to grow your circle of business acquaintances, attract more clients, make connections with suppliers and vendors, and learn from other business people who already have dozens of Canadian trademarks to their name.
 If you're not sure what networking is or how to get started, this article can be a valuable resource for you.
 Here are some easy ways to network.

 As a new business owner, you will sink or swim in the first few months according to who knows you exist.
 The best way to introduce yourself to the community is to have an open house.
 This event can be especially successful for a service business like a dental office or physiotherapist.
-Dr. Staibano, Staibano Dental Group found it to be a great way to introduce himself to the neighbourhood when he first opened his clinic.
+Appletree Dental found it to be a great way to introduce their children's dentist clinic and their staff to the neighbourhood when they first opened their clinic in Newmarket.
 Have plenty of brochures available and be prepared to sum up your service offering in a few sentences for those who drift in to see what's going on.
 If you make yourself available for questions, you'll find that you'll have a collection of people who are interested in your services or products in no time.

 Check with your local business college or university to see if there are any lectures, workshops, or classes you could attend to build your knowledge base.
 Not only will you learn all about your industry and how you can make it work for you, but you'll also have the opportunity to chat with and even do projects with other business owners in the community who may be become suppliers, sources of advice, or clients.
 In the future, it may also be appropriate for you to become a teacher or volunteer lecturer at the same college, when you have the experience to back you up.